Ear infectionsOtitis media

 Laser-assisted myringotomy is a technique that is being investigated as an alternative to conventional tympanostomy and myringotomy.
 At present, there is not enough evidence to say whether it is as good as ear tubes, the standard procedure.
 Some clinical trials have suggested that the success rate for laser-assisted myringotomy is half that of standard tympanostomy/myringotomy.
-Many insurance companies consider laser-assisted myringotomy to be an investigational procedure and will not pay for it.

 - American Academy of Pediatrics -- www.aap.org